Advanced Search

 2 Background

-BSC Section M1.5.1 specifies that the Panel shall establish, and may from time to time revise, principles or guidance as to the basis on which CALF values are to be assigned to different types of Primary BM Units.
+BSC Section M1.5.1 specifies that the Panel shall establish, and may from time to time revise, principles or guidance as to the basis on which CALF values are to be assigned to different types of BM Units.
 This guidance represents these principles and guidance, as agreed by the ISG under delegated authority from the Panel.

-Elexon can revise CALF values in line with this guidance, but the revised value cannot take effect sooner than 20 Working Days after notification unless the Lead Party for the affected Primary BM Unit agrees otherwise (BSC Section M1.5.3).
+Elexon can revise CALF values in line with this guidance, but the revised value cannot take effect sooner than 20 Working Days after notification unless the Lead Party for the affected BM Unit agrees otherwise (BSC Section M1.5.3).

 • Spring: 1 March to 31 May